lucienimmink/accessibility-beyond-the-tools/src/index.md

 - "People with disabilities don’t use our product."<!-- .element: class="fragment fade-in-then-semi-out" -->
 - It's only used internally<!-- .element: class="fragment fade-in-then-semi-out" -->
-- I have enough issues getting "normal" peope to use my product<!-- .element: class="fragment fade-in-then-semi-out" -->
+- I have enough issues getting "normal" people to use my product<!-- .element: class="fragment fade-in-then-semi-out" -->

 ---
 <!-- .slide: data-theme="black" data-background-emoji="😱"-->